LoL accounts restocked

 A UI badge was added that appears next to player names when their hidden MMR is higher than their displayed rank.
 It shows up in champion select and loading screens.
 This is the first time the hidden rating has been visible to other players, even indirectly.
 The checker above gives you the actual number behind that badge.

-PATCH 26.3
+3. PATCH 26.3

 Aegis of Valor

-Autofilled players who finish a match with a mastery grade of B or higher receive either double LP on a win or full LP protection on a loss.
+Autofilled players who finish a match with a mastery grade of B or higher get either double LP on a win or full LP protection on a loss.
 The grade threshold was raised from C to B in patch 26.3.
 Support and jungle mains who rarely get autofilled still get the reward at the same rate in the background, without a lobby notification.

-APR 29 · PATCH 26.9
+4. APR 29 · PATCH 26.9

 Apex Tier Reset

-ONGOING
+6. ONGOING

 Harsher Dodge Penalties at High Elo